mtangemann/r3/docs/repository_format.md

   - `jobs/`: Committed jobs.

 - The `git` directory contains cloned git repositories, structured by their url (e.g., `git/github.com/mtangemann/r3`).
-Repositories may be pulled, but only if no commit is removed that any job depends on.
+All clones are bare repositories.
+A lightweight tag `r3/$job_id` is present for each commit that is used by a job.

 - The `jobs` directory contains all committed jobs structured by their uuid (i.e.
   `jobs/$uuid/`).
 Each job is assigned a uuid version 4 when committed to the